Blog

 • Walkability or easy access to transport

-• Clean, well-lit rooms with essentials – fast Wi-Fi, solid showers, streamlined check-in
+• Clean, well-lit rooms with the essentials — fast Wi-Fi, solid showers, streamlined check-in

-• Personalized touches that make them feel seen (e.g., local welcome notes, curated guides)
+• Personalized touches that make them feel seen, like local welcome notes or curated guides

 What hotels can do:

-Offer single-occupancy deals that aren’t just leftover double rooms.
-Be transparent about room size and layout.
-If you cater to solo business or digital nomads, highlight late checkout options and local coworking partnerships.
-Solo travelers often make fast booking decisions – strong reviews, mobile-friendly sites, and clear offers help them commit.
+Offer single-occupancy rates that aren't just leftover double rooms, and be transparent about room size and layout.
+For solo business travelers or digital nomads, highlight late checkout and local coworking partnerships.
+Solo travelers often make fast booking decisions, so strong reviews, mobile-friendly sites and clear offers help them commit.
+A well-lit bar or communal breakfast area can also turn a one-night stay into a pleasant memory they share online.

 Read our full guide on important amenities to highlight for solo travelers.